fourstix/Elfos_PlayTune_SBC1802/README.md

 SBC1802 Expansion Card hardware
 Copyright (c) 2024-2025 by Spare Time Gizmos.

-The 1802-Mini Microcomputer Hardware
-Copyright (c) 2020-2024 by David Madole

 Many thanks to the original authors for making their designs and code available as open source.

 This code, firmware, and software is released under the [MIT License](http://opensource.org/licenses/MIT).